-In all the years Brian May and Freddie Mercury wrote and performed together in Queen, they had their share of disagreements.
+In all the years Queen’s Brian May and Freddie Mercury wrote and performed together, creative friction was part of the process.

-But May says they didn’t see eye to eye on one of his most famous and beloved guitar solos.
-Had he not stood his ground, it likely wouldn’t have made it onto the record.
+But May says they didn’t see eye to eye on one of his most famous and beloved guitar solos — and had he not held firm, it likely wouldn’t have made the final cut.

 “Freddie envisioned it very much as a piano song, akin to Elton John, really,” May told Total Guitar of the track “Don’t Stop Me Now,” from 1978’s Jazz.